Gozala/workspace/pages/Service as a DAG.md

     prf [&UCAN]
   }
   ```
-- With above operation set in place we can represent web3.storage as a DAG matching following schema.
-Users could send above defined operations encoded as UCANs with qualified proof chains
+- With the above operation set in place we can represent web3.storage as a DAG with a following schema on which users could perform above defined commands
 - ```ipldsch
   type struct W3 {
     # Entire system is map of user spaces keyed by DID